punctuationmarks/crash-courses/JavaScript/JS.md

 - Adding `"use strict";` at the top of a .js file enables "Strict Mode" which catches common mistakes and unsafe actions
   - This can also be used inside of a function if only needed strict mode in a localized area

+- Callback functions
+  - a function that executes on each individual element in an array (except for the first, if no "initialValue" is supplied)
+  - When using callback functions (for sure on asynchronous functions) they only get triggered after the first function (the parent function) is either sucesssful or fails (so the callback can (usually) take an error) if
 - Rest parameter `...` passed in functions
   - Allows for a variable number of _parameters_ to be passed, think of *args, **kwargs in python